ietf-rats-wg/eat/draft-ietf-rats-eat.md

 COSE leaves the semantics of the key ID open-ended.
 It could be a record locator in a database, a hash of a public key, an input to a KDF, an authority key identifier (AKI) for an X.509 certificate or other.
-The profile document should specify what the key ID’s semantics are.
+The profile document should specify what the key ID's semantics are.

 ### JWS and COSE X.509 Header Parameters

-COSE X.509 {{COSE.X509.Draft}} and JSON Web Siganture {{RFC7515}} define several header parameters (x5t, x5u,…) for referencing or carrying X.509 certificates any of which may be used.
+COSE X.509 {{COSE.X509.Draft}} and JSON Web Siganture {{RFC7515}} define several header parameters (x5t, x5u,...) for referencing or carrying X.509 certificates any of which may be used.

 The X.509 certificate may be an Endorsement and thus carrying additional input to the Verifier.
 It may be just an X.509 certificate, not an Endorsement.
 The same header parameters are used in both cases.
 It is up to the attestation system design and the Verifier to determine which.